 You may choose vinyl as a leather alternative.
 The fabric provides easy care and may even prove suitable for dining rooms and busy living rooms.
 High-quality vinyl may last for long periods of time, even with heavy use.

-Manufacturers create synthetic fabrics using petrochemicals alone or with natural fibres.
+Manufacturers create synthetic fabrics using petrochemicals alone or with natural fibers.

 Manufacturers originally created acetate as a silk alternative.
 However, it only presents mild resistance to sunlight-related fading, wrinkling, wear and tear, and soiling.
 Acetate requires professional cleaning.

 Manufacturers created acrylic as an imitation wool textile.
 It withstands stains, wrinkles, fading, and most types of wear.
-High-quality acrylic resists wear fairly well.
-However, average- and low-quality acrylic may pill (accumulate small fibre knots on the surface) excessively with use.
+High-quality acrylic resists wear and tear fairly well.
+However, average- and low-quality acrylic may pill (accumulate small fiber knots on the surface) excessively with use.

 Most microfiber comes from a blend of polyester and nylon.
 This soft textile presents an ideal choice for families as it also resists snagging and most stains.
-However, light-coloured microfiber attracts other types of fibres, including pet fur and dark threads from jeans.
+However, the light-coloured microfiber attracts other types of fibers, including pet fur and dark threads from jeans.

 Nylon represents one of the most stain-resistant upholstery fabrics available.
 However, nylon may succumb to fading when exposed to excessive sunlight.
 Nylon may also develop pills with heavy use.

 Olefin is a durable, affordable option.
-It represents a wise choice for homes with pets as it resists insect infestation and mould cultures.
+It represents a wise choice for homes with pets as it resists insect infestation and mold cultures.
 Olefin repels most types of soiling as well.